abdfaizaan/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/13-Secure network traffic.md

     | -- | -- |
     | NIC network security group | **None**|

-1. Switch to the **Monitoring** tab, select the following setting:
+1. Switch to the **Monitoring** tab, and select the following setting:

     | Settings | Values |
     | -- | -- |
     | Boot diagnostics | **Disable**|

-1. Leave the remaining defaults and then click the **Review + create** button at the bottom of the page.
+1. Leave the remaining defaults and then click the **Review + Create** button at the bottom of the page.

 1. Once Validation is passed click the **Create** button.
 It can take about five minutes to deploy the virtual machine.